 The rolled ice cream trend is definitely on a roll in the New Orleans area.
-Since Freezy Street first broke ground in south Louisiana last summer, several locations have popped up across the area.
+Since Freezy Street first broke ground in south Louisiana, several rolled ice cream shops have popped up across the area.

 The Thai-inspired, hand-rolled treat uses a cold plate to turn a liquid mixture into ice cream, and it freezes right before your eyes.

 From the North Shore to the South Shore, here's where you can find these rolled ice cream desert dealers.

 Love birds and Freezy Street owners Adam Enterkin and Frances LaMagna have a deep love for one another and a huge love for ice cream.
 The two first encountered Thai rolled ice cream while on vacation, and they instantly knew it would be a hit in New Orleans.
 Freezy Street’s St. Claude Avenue location was the state’s first rolled ice cream shop.
 The couple recently franchised a second location in New Orleans East.
 The shop’s menu features 10 signature flavors, including vegan and gluten-free options.
 Other menu items include sno-balls with unique house-made syrups, fresh-squeezed lemonade, house brewed ice tea and coffee.
 Try out the Cookie Monster ice cream with Oreo cookies.
 Hours are Sunday through Thursday 11 a.m. to 9 p.m. and Friday to Saturday from 11 a.m. to 10 p.m.